Aws12505/emp_profile/docs/WeeklyScheduleAPI.md

 ### 4. Performance Considerations

 - Batch weekly schedules rather than sending individual day requests
-- Cache employee data to avoid redundant API calls
+- Reduced payload size due to no embedded employee data
 - Use the analysis endpoint to pre-validate scheduling constraints

 ## Example Usage